MehdiSoleimanifar/academic-kickstart-1/content/authors/admin/_index.md

 I am a PhD student in the [Center for Theoretical Physics](http://ctp.lns.mit.edu) at [MIT](http://www.mit.edu) supervised by [Aram Harrow](http://www.mit.edu/~aram/).

-I am interested in various aspects of quantum information and quantum computing.
-The current focus of my research is simulating, learning, testing, and generally understanding properties of quantum many-body systems using tools developed in computer science and quantum information.
+I am interested in the interface of quantum information, theoretical computer science, and many-body physics.